 - The taxpayer is married but filing a separate return from the spouse;

-- One of the individuals on the tax return (taxpayer, spouse or a dependent) was enrolled in a qualified health plan by someone who is not part of your tax family (for example, the ex-spouse enrolled a child whom the taxpayer is claiming as a dependent); or
+- One of the individuals on the tax return (taxpayer, spouse or a dependent) was enrolled in a qualified health plan by someone who is not part of their tax family (for example, the ex-spouse enrolled a child whom the taxpayer is claiming as a dependent);

 - One of the individuals on the tax return (taxpayer, spouse or a dependent) enrolled someone not on the tax return in a qualified health plan.
 Two common examples: